SUSE/Portus/_docs/background.md

 That being said, unless you are in a development environment, you won't have to perform that command.
-Instead, if you are using the official [Docker image](https://hub.docker.com/r/opensuse/portus/tags/), you will have to set the following environment variable: `PORTUS_INIT_COMMAND=bin/background`.
+Instead, if you are using the official [Docker image](https://hub.docker.com/r/opensuse/portus/tags/), you will have to set the following environment variable: `PORTUS_BACKGROUND=true`.
 This has been already set in the [examples that we provide](https://github.com/SUSE/Portus/tree/master/examples).

 ## Tasks